camponogaraviera/Roboweek-Challenge/README.md

 This repository contains a rough kinematic algorithm developed by me (UFSM, NTNU) and [Guilherme Christmann](https://github.com/guichristmann) (UFSM, NTNU) for the purpose of a 24h robotics competition held in Brazil, in 2018.

-> Challenge: development of a kinematic algorithm for a laser-guided TurtleBot trapped within a maze environment.
+> Challenge: development of a kinematic algorithm for a laser-guided TurtleBot within a maze environment.

 # Award